Pran (actor): Later career (1967−retirement)

-From 1969 to 1982, Pran was one of the highest paid actors of Bollywood.
-He played the lead role in the film Aurat, (1967) paired opposite Padmini, with Rajesh Khanna in a supporting role.
+From 1969 to 1982, Pran was one of the highest-paid actors in Bollywood.
+He played the lead role in the film Aurat (1967) paired opposite Padmini, with Rajesh Khanna in a supporting role.
 Pran and Khanna worked in five more films — Maryada (1971), Jaanwar (1983), Souten (1983), Bewafai (1985) and Durgaa (1985).
 In 1973, he recommended Amitabh Bachchan to Prakash Mehra for the character of Vijay in Zanjeer, a role earlier offered to Dev Anand and Dharmendra.
-Pran's role as Sher Khan, with his red wig and beard and Pathani style was well appreciated.
-Pran acted with Bachchan in about 14 films with notable ones being Zanjeer, Majboor (1974), Don (1978), Amar Akbar Anthony (1977), Dostana (1980), Naseeb (1981) and Sharaabi (1984).
+Pran's role as Sher Khan, with his red wig and beard and Pathan I style was well appreciated.
+Pran acted with Bachchan in about 14 films with notable ones being Zanjeer (1973), Majboor (1974), Don (1978), Amar Akbar Anthony (1977), Dostana (1980), Kaalia (1981), Naseeb (1981) and Sharaabi (1984).

 Pran occasionally accepted antagonistic roles from 1971 to 1992.
 He appeared as a villain in films like Maryada, Naya Zamana, Jawan Muhabat, Aan Baan, Roop Tera Mastana, Yeh Gulistan Hamara, Gaddar, Rahu Ketu, Andha Kanoon (1983), Duniya (1984), Insaaf Kaun Karega, Durgaa, Bewafai, Hoshiyar, Dharm Adhikari and Azaad Desh Ke Ghulam.
 Pran had dual roles in Khoon Ka Rishta, Insaaf and Jangal Mein Mangal.

 He produced the movie Lakshmanrekha in 1991, the only one he produced in his Bollywood career, and played Kishan Lal Sharma in the movie.

 In 1998, at the age of 78, Pran suffered a heart attack, after which he started rejecting film offers due to age-related problems.
 But in the 1990s, Amitabh Bachchan requested Pran to do roles in his home productions Tere Mere Sapne (1996) and Mrityudata (1997).
 Pran made an exception by acting in them to help Bachchan through a difficult time in his career.
 In 1997, his character in Mrityudaata was modified to compensate for Pran's shaking legs in real life and in Tere Mere Sapne, his shots were taken with him seated.
-After 2000, he made few guest appearances.
+After 2000, he made a few guest appearances.